tokyoanby/splicedd/README.md

 # <img src="./src-tauri/icons/128x128.png" width="64"/> splicedd
-**Splicedd** is an alternative frontend for the popular [Splice](https://splice.com/features/sounds) sample library.
+**Splicedd** is an alternative frontend for the popular [Splice](https://splice.com/features/sounds) sample llibrary.
 It does not require any kind of authentication, and contains all of the most important features of the regular desktop app (including drag-and-drop).

 <p align="center">
   <a href="https://github.com/ascpixi/splicedd/releases/"><code>click here to download the latest release!</code></a>